john-science/python_for_scientists/classes/13_pandas/lecture_13.md

  * Tools for debugging code.
  * Helpful `%` syntax to expedite plotting and timing.

-For a quick introduction to installing and using Jupyter Notebooks, look back at the [course introdution](../00_setup_and_intro/lecture_00.md#jupyter-notebooks).
+For a quick refresher on installing and using Jupyter Notebooks, look back at the [course introdution](../00_setup_and_intro/lecture_00.md#jupyter-notebooks).

 After installation, you can invoke Jupyter on the command line by typing: `jupyter notebook`.
 Then click "new" in the top-right corner and create a "notebook".
 This will give you an empty notebook to start working.
 Valid Python code can be entered in these cells:

 ![Jupyter: enter code](../../resources/ipython_2_basic_python.png)

 Hit shift-and-enter to execute the code in your current cell.
-You will see a new cell to pop up below to continue your work:
+You will see a new cell to pop up below to continue your work.

-Why mention Jupter notebooks now?
-It turns out `Jupyter` and `pandas` are a really flexible and powerful combination.
-Lots of good scientists and engineers handle all of their data analysis starting with these two tools.
-Whether this is the best approach or not, I leave to you.
-But it is such a common paradigm we should at least try it for one lecture.

 ## pandas

 Pandas is a powerful library for handling data and performing data analysis.
 It has a ton of pre-made tools designed to make importing data easier.
-Once imported, your data will be loaded into a `DataFrame` object, which is a lot like a table in a database (or Excel). `DataFrame` objects can be munged, sliced, diced, queried, and joined with other DataFrame objects.
-Pandas is designed to expedite the human side of opening up datasets and dealing with what you find.
+Once imported, your data will be loaded into a `Series` or `DataFrame` object, which are a lot like a table in a database (or Excel).
+These objects can be munged, sliced, diced, queried, and joined with other similar objects.

+The goal of `pandas` appears to be to expedite the human side of opening datasets and dealing with what you find.

 There is an un-official convention when importing `pandas`: